knulli-cfw/knulli.org/docs/configure/customization/shaders.md

 !!! info "This is just an example"
     We will use one of the [Shimmerless](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader) shaders as an example here, but the method should be applicable to any compatible shader.
+In the current releases of Knulli, the sharp-shimmerless shaders are included in the default build so while these instructions are still a valid example, it is possible to use sharp-shimmerless either directly in retroarch or by creating the config file and pointing it to the correct shader in the file system.

 ## Folders preparation